 - Last Note Nightmare: The harsh guitar solo that closes out "Hearing Aid".

 - Limited Lyrics Song: "Minimum Wage" is just the title, a "hyah!" shout, and a whip crack.
 The rest of the song is instrumental.

 - Lyrical Cold Open: "Theme from Flood", "Birdhouse in Your Soul", "Dead", "Particle Man", "Whistling in the Dark" and "Women & Men".

 - Mind Screw: "Birdhouse in Your Soul"I'm your only friend, I'm not your only friend

 But really, I'm not actually your friend, but I am

 - Miniscule Rocking: Many tracks are less than two or three minutes long.
 "Birdhouse In Your Soul," "Hearing Aid," and "Whistling in the Dark" are the only songs longer than three minutes.
-"Theme From Flood" and "Minimum Wage" are less than a minute long, while "Twisting" is almost two minutes.
+"Theme From Flood" and "Minimum Wage" are less than a minute long, while "Particle Man" and "Twisting" are almost two minutes.

 - Motor Mouth: "Letterbox"

 - One-Man Song: "Particle Man".